-Have you ever been in the checkout line and the person in front of you whips out a coupon and you think to yourself, “Now why the heck didn’t I think of that!”
+(Updated 11/28/16) Have you ever been in the checkout line and the person in front of you whips out a coupon and you think to yourself, “Now why the heck didn’t I think of that!”
 Other than maybe getting your purse or wallet swiped it may be the worse feeling possible when shopping.

 But fortunately there is a silver-lining to this little tale as there still are ways to collect your discount at many stores if you forget your coupon, or simply don’t have one.
 The one thing that all of these retailers have in common is they want their customers to walk out of the store thinking they got a fair shake and saved some money.
-Here are the top retailers to employ this culture along with what you need to know about each to ensure you always get a discount.
+Here are the top retailers who employ this culture along with what you need to know about each to ensure you always get a discount.

 I’d say 90% of the time they’ll open a drawer under the register and pull out a coupon and scan it.
-Bravo Micheals.
+Bravo Michaels.
 I know you have many loyal customers because you’re willing to do this for them.

 I have witnessed it first-hand at Old Navy.
 A shopper walks up to the checkout person with an armload of cargo shorts, signature polos and colorful tanks, plops them down, wipes the sweat from their brow, and asks the employee if there is a coupon available they can use.